Exact Continuum Representation of Long-range Interacting Systems and Emerging Exotic Phases in Unconventional Superconductors: Representation for linear systems

 with $V_\Lambda=\vert\det A_\Lambda\vert$ the volume of the elementary lattice cell and $\mathcal Z_\varepsilon$ the lattice contribution \footnote{In this manuscript, calligraphic symbols carry a dependency on $\Lambda$ and $\nu$ where we avoid explicit indexing.}.
 Another option is to use the Hadamard regularization, see Appendix~\ref{sec:appendix_hadamard}, in which case

 where

 with the lattice contribution $\mathcal Z$.
+Neglecting the lattice contribution leads to the standard integral approximation often used in condensed matter physics, see e.g.~Ref~\cite{maghrebi2017continuous}.
+The Hadamard integral, denoted by the dashed integral sign, is the natural extension of the standard Lebesgue integral to functions with power-law singularities \cite{gelfand1964generalizedI}.
+If the function remains integrable, then the Hadamard integral coincides with the integral's usual definition.
+For non-integrable power-law singularities with $\mathrm{Re}(\nu)\le d$, the Hadamard integral forms the analytic continuation in the exponent $\nu$.

-Neglecting $\mathcal Z_\varepsilon$ leads to the standard integral approximation often used in condensed matter physics, see e.g.~Ref~\cite{maghrebi2017continuous}.
-Note that the Hadamard integral reduces to the standard integral in case that the singularity is integrable.
-The goal of this work is to quantify the lattice contribution $\mathcal Z$ (resp. $\mathcal Z_\varepsilon$) in all generality, for any number of spatial dimensions and any lattice.
-Our analysis will reveal that this correction is of high relevance in many physical systems of interest, even if a slowly varying $g$ suggests that a continuum approximation is appropriate.
+The goal of this work is to quantify the lattice contribution $\mathcal Z$ (resp. $\mathcal Z_\varepsilon$) in all generality for any number of spatial dimensions and any lattice.
+We will show that it is possible to cast the lattice contributions in terms of derivatives of $g$,

+with $\mathcal D$ a differential operator of infinite order that can be suitably truncated and whose coefficients can be efficiently computed.

+Our analysis will reveal that this correction is highly relevant in many physical systems of interest, even if a slowly varying $g$ suggests that a continuum approximation is appropriate.
+The lattice contribution becomes particularly important if the interaction exponent $\nu$ approaches the system dimension $d$.
+In this work, we demonstrate that in this regime, our continuum representation offers qualitative insights that the standard integral approximation cannot provide, as it either becomes ill-defined or exhibits uncontrollable errors.

 For clarity of presentation, we focus on $\mathcal Z$ and show how to obtain $\mathcal Z_\varepsilon$ later on.
 We set out by writing $\mathcal Z$ as the difference between a discrete and a continuous system,